happybeing/safenetwork-fuse/README.md

 ## Build for mock network

+**IMPORTANT:** build is not currently working - see [Debugging with Chrom/Chromium](https://github.com/theWebalyst/safenetwork-fuse/#debugging-with-chromechromium), or feel free to get the build working and submit a PR!

 Build an executable for the host OS only, the default (output in ./dist/mock):
 ```
 export NODE_ENV=dev
 npm run build-mock
 ```
-Commands to build for Windows and Mac OS can be found in the package.json file but SAFE FUSE has not been tested on them yet.
+Commands to build for Windows and Mac OS can be found in the package.json file but SAFE Drive has not been tested on them yet.
 Feel free to try and report back if you have success, ideally with a pull request for any fixes! :smile:

 ### To test with mock
-Start the SAFE Browser in another terminal with:
+Start the SAFE Browser dev build in another terminal with:
 ```
-NODE_ENV=dev safe-browser
+safe-browser --debug
 ```
 In the browser, create an account on the mock network.

 In your development terminal, in your build directory type:
 ```
-NODE_ENV=dev DEBUG=safe* ./dist/mock/mount-safe
+NODE_ENV=test DEBUG=safe* ./dist/mock/mount-safe
 ```
 You should see output to the terminal, and assuming no errors you can access your SAFE drive (at ~/SAFE on Linux).